 ORDINANCES AND HOME RULE PETITIONS

 12/7/2016: Acoustic Live Entertainment/Boston Unplugged – ordinance eliminating the permit requirement, hearing, and fees for small businesses in business districts to host acoustic live entertainment acts.
-Hearing scheduled for December 12 at 2:00 pm.
+Passed and signed into law.

 4/13/2016: Electric Vehicle Excise Tax Exemption – filed a home rule petition to give Boston the authority to exempt electric cars registered in the city from the motor vehicle excise tax.